Eyelid Surgery for Men in Reading

 There are risks and possible complications associated with any surgery.
 Complications in blepharoplasty don’t occur often, but may include infection, adverse reaction to anesthesia, and asymmetrical healing or scarring.
 Scars may remain slightly darker for six months or longer after surgery, but they eventually fade to a thin, virtually invisible white line.

-Berks plastic surgeons Dr. Reedy and Dr. Fernandez can help you achieve your goals.
-They specialize in cosmetic procedures to help you look and feel your best.
+Our board certified plastic surgeons can help you achieve your goals.
+He specializes in cosmetic procedures to help you look and feel your best.
 To schedule an appointment or to learn more about eyelid surgery, please contact us today.